lalax-systems/SCADA-Arduino-JavaScript/README.md

 # Scada-Simatic-Web
-PLC ET200S with a web server embedded, serving SCADA front end for monitoring and interact with the system.It use JavaScript and SVG, It include read and write digital and analog devices.
+Arduino Due +   ethernet Shield Module W5100 implement a web server embedded, serving SCADA front end for monitoring and interact with the system.It use JavaScript and SVG, It include read and write digital and analog devices.

 <html>